sharadmv/beginner-hackjam/README.md

     print(cheeps)
     return render_template('index.html')
 ```
 But wait, if you try to visit your homepage right now it won't show up!
-The problem now is that `render_template` looks for a folder called `templates` for all of your tempalte files.
+The problem now is that `render_template` looks for a folder called `templates` for all of your template files.
 Right now our HTML file is in `static/index.html`!
 Create a folder called `templates` and copy/move `index.html` into it.
 Now your original homepage should appear again.

 So how does the template get the information from our server?
 Conveniently, `render_template` handles that for you!
 Simply pass in a keyword argument into your call to `render_temaplte`.
 ```python